You Know Me Well By Nina LaCour + David Levithan

 I also loved the friendships in You Know Me Well.
 I loved Katie and Lehna's relationship, even if it was heartbreaking how far they had let their relationship slip; their relationship was real and raw, despite it all.
 I really enjoyed the flashbackish thing at the end when they talked about Lehna and Katie's life freshman year - how they did everything together, even coming out to their parents.

 I can only imagine that the relationship between Katie and Mark is quite similar to that of David Levithan and Nina LaCour.
-And I have to say that I absolutely loved it - the relationship defied all odds, moved almost as fast as a one night stand (minus the romance of course!), and just ran so deep for the two only knowing each other for a week.
+And I have to say that I absolutely loved it - the relationship defied all odds, moved almost as fast as a one night stand, and just ran so deep for the two only knowing each other for a week.
 Mark and Katie's relationship was something that I wish I could have - if only I had the courage to make friends, to make an impact so close to an ending.
 However, after finishing You Know Me Well, I know that I can have that relationship, if only I try.
 Katie and Mark were just kind of like "Let's be friends" and went with it.
 Mark and Katie were dynamic on the page right from the start.
 They were so cute together, but not in a romantic way - which was so utterly refreshing.
 Also, random side note, I thought it was cute and funny when they called the gay boys "scenic" boys.
 I had many laughs during that conversation.

 I loved how Katie's passion for art was written.
 I always love seeing a passion for something besides people in a movie or book and this portrayal was no exception.
 You Know Me Well added something unique to the long list of cliche passions, though.
 I loved how Katie's art lead Mark and Katie on so many cool adventures.
 I loved the poetry slam, the art show, the school newspaper (both the known one and the underground one), and the party that the photographer invited Mark to.